Columbus, the United States

 We asked people about the cost of living in Columbus, they wrote:

 "The cost of living in Columbus is generally considered affordable and is slightly lower than the US average.
 The rental price for a nice 1 bedroom apartment ranges from about $780 to $1230 per month, while the price for a nice 2 bedroom apartment ranges from about $900 to $1600 per month.
-The cost to eat dinner at a moderately priced restaurant is around $20, depending on the restaurant and type of food," said an expat in Columbus.
+The cost to eat dinner at a moderately priced restaurant is around $20, depending on the restaurant and type of food," said one expat living in Columbus.

 What are the visa & residency requirements in Columbus?